You can contact me at ghancin@gmail.com.

 Click on a bar to open/close each selection:

-The past forty years I have been concentrating on urban, suburban, and rural landscape painting.
+The past many years I have been concentrating on urban, suburban, and rural landscape painting.
+I have been exploring how light, time, and seasonal changes describe a place and set mood.
+I am interested in how architecture, cars, street signs, interact with the natural environment.
 I am fascinated with commonplace neighborhoods and the subtle strangeness they can evoke.
-Architecture, cars, street signs, etc. interact with the natural environment creating interesting spaces.
-Light and shadow, time and seasons, all combine to create a unique moment and setting.
-I try to balance these narrative and representational issues with a direct and painterly approach.
+I try to balance these narrative and representational issues with formal ones like color, surface, and mark.

-Traditionally picturesque motifs don’t interest me; I look for locations that are more local and personal.
-I’ll walk about my neighborhood and try to let my mind wander.
-It will be in these solitary moods when I see these normal places in a fresh and innocent way.
-When I am in such a mood; the light cascades across a lawn, and the shape of a shadow, or the color reflecting on a mailbox will fascinate me.
+I try to stay away from traditionally picturesque motifs.
+I look for locations that are more unique and personal to me.
+I’ll walk or drive about my town and try to let my mind wander into an introspective place.
+It will be in these solitary moods when I see these normal places in a fresh and innocent manner.
+When I am in such a mood; the light cascading across a lawn, the shape of a shadow, the color on the back of a mailbox is fascinating.
 It’s these moments I try to capture in my paintings.

-For the past few years I have been surrounding my painting with wide decorative frames.
+For the past few years I have occasionally surrounded my paintings with wide decorative frames.
 They are intended to isolate and glorify these normal places and to show that a normal place can have aspects of the sublime.
-The decorative motifs surrounding these normal places, hopefully creating a conflict that has one looking at these places in a fresh and new way.
+The decorative motifs surrounding such American places, hopefully creates a conflict that has people looking at these places in a new way.

-I admire the figurative painting tradition that runs from the Renaissance through the Post Impressionist and on to modern times.
+I look up to the figurative painting tradition that runs through the renaissance to modern times.
 There has been a revitalization of that tradition in the past 40 years.
-Edward Hopper and the way he personalized the world around him is a constant source of inspiration.
-The Bay area painters and Richard Diebenkorn combined realism with modernist sensibilities.
-Fairfield Porter is seen as a grandfather of what has become New Realism .
-Neil Welliver, Janet Fish, George Nick and too many others to mention have continued this movement.
+One can look back to the Bay area painters and Richard Diebenkorn as the beginning of this movement.
+Fairfield Porter is also seen as a grandfather of this category.
+Stanley Lewis, Rackstraw Downes, George Nick, and too many others to mention have been labeled as new realists.
 A possible definition could be an artist that is working in a realistic manner but is aware of contemporary art and is responding to it in one way or another.
 I try to do that and be true to my own ideas and vision.

 George Hancin